 U-M's master specification for VFDs requires minimum 6 pulse PWM type VFDs.
-With the exception of some UMHHC locations, it has been found that 12 or 18 pulse VFDs are not required provided the VFD complies with all other aspects of the U-M master spec.
-Therefore the AE should not indiscriminately specify higher pulse VFDs.
+With the exception of some UMHHC locations, 12 or 18 pulse VFDs are not required provided the VFD complies with all other aspects of the U-M master spec.
+Therefore do not indiscriminately specify higher pulse VFDs.

 The U-M VFD master spec. limits the maximum current total harmonic distortion (THD) to not more than 100% of the VFD input current waveform at any VFD operating speed from 20% to 100%, and requires the manufacturer to provide minimum 3 percent AC line reactors and/or minimum 5 percent DC link reactors.
-It additionally specifies that if the maximum

-VARIABLE FREQUENCY DRIVES 15960 PAGE 1 OF 3 THD is exceeded, the manufacture shall provide additional line reactors to reduce the THD to within specified limits.
-Therefore the AE must include the requirement that each VFD's current and voltage THD be measured in the electrical testing section of Division 16.
+It additionally specifies that if the maximum THD is exceeded, the manufacture shall provide additional line reactors to reduce the THD to within specified limits.
+Therefore the Engineer of Record must include the requirement that each VFD's current and voltage THD be measured in the electrical testing section of Division 16.